Designing an Effective Website

 Don’t leave the design of the site up to technical people such as web designers.
 Involve non-technical employees of your company to provide feedback about the design.
 Solicit feedback from them such as how easy the navigation was to use and how easy the content was to read.
 Before launching the site, share the site with a select group of customers and get their feedback before the site is officially launched.

 Some people don’t understand that website design is much more than the visual design of a site.
 There are many components to an effectively designed site.
-Understanding those components from all perspectives will result in the creation of a site optimized for both users and by the search engines.
+Understanding those components from all perspectives will result in the creation of a site optimized for both users and search engines.
 If you already have a website, take a fresh look at it from a design perspective since there are many considerations.